robbarry/data-challenge/README.md

 Data Challenge
 ==============

 The questions below are designed to test your proficiency with data tasks.
-They are intended to increase in difficult as you progress.
+They are intended to get progressively more difficult.

 ## Question 1